MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-dedicated-devices-fully-managed-enroll.md

 * Create a zero-touch configuration in the zero-touch enrollment portal

 ### Create zero-touch configuration in admin center
-The zero-touch iframe lets you access the zero-touch enrollment portal from inside the Microsoft Endpoint Manager admin center.
+The zero-touch iframe lets you access the zero-touch enrollment portal in the Microsoft Endpoint Manager admin center.
 To enable the iframe, you must first add the *update app sync* permission and enable enrollment for corporate-owned, fully managed devices.
 After those steps are complete, the zero-touch enrollment option becomes visible in the admin center and you can link your account and create zero-touch configurations.

 Complete the following steps to enable the iframe and create a new zero-touch configuration.
 To create configurations in the zero-touch enrollment portal instead, skip to [Create configuration in zero-touch enrollment portal](android-dedicated-devices-fully-managed-enroll.md#create-configuration-in-zero-touch-enrollment-portal).